Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 > If you’re getting an image from the web, make sure that it is a
 > image CDN link and **not the webpage itself**.
 > Best way to get the image CDN link from the web is to
-> right-click on the right and then select `Open image in new tab` option
+> right-click on the image and then select `Open image in new tab` option
 > from your browser.
 >